stratty7/youtube-upload/README.md

     description="My YouTube Description",
     thumbnail=r"C:/path/to/thumbnail.jpg",
     tags=["these", "are", "my", "tags"],
-    only_upload=False # If True will not set title, description or anything else.
+    only_upload=False, # If True will not set title, description or anything else. short=True, # Must be less than 60 seconds.
-    # Might be useful if you want to do it manually or by using the YouTube API.
 )

 if was_uploaded: